amc-heme/scExploreR/README.md

 <!-- Add page on HDF5 storage, and put a link here -->
   <!-- For Seurat objects, you need at least as much RAM as the size of the object in memory, but the size of the object can be considerably greater than the available RAM for Anndata and SingleCellExperiment objects using HDF5 storage. -->

-Some bioinformatics experience is required to install the app and configure each Seurat object, but once set up, the app can be used by anyone.

 ## Installation and Use

 1. Install from Github via
 ```
 remotes::install_github("amc-heme/scExploreR")
 ```

+If this is your first time setting up scExploreR, we reccomend you view the [**App Setup Walkthrough**](https://amc-heme.github.io/scExploreR/articles/dataset_setup_walkthrough.html), which applies the process in steps 3-5 to an example object.

 2. Process or obtain a finalized single cell object.

 3. Configure an object for the browser by using the configuration app provided with the package.
-For more information on the config app, see the [config app documentation]().
+For more information on the config app, see the [**Full Config App Documentation**](https://amc-heme.github.io/scExploreR/articles/config_documentation.html) or the [**App Setup Walkthrough**](https://amc-heme.github.io/scExploreR/articles/dataset_setup_walkthrough.html).
 ```
 scExploreR::run_config(
   object_path = "path_to_your_seurat_object.rds",